Skip to main content

 Mission

-Illinois ranks fifth in the nation in population with 12.8 million people.
-In 2010, there were approximately 2.6 million women in Illinois of childbearing age (15-44 years).
-In 2014, there were 154,680 births in Illinois hospitals.
+Illinois ranks sixth in the nation in population, with 12.7 million people.
+In 2022, there were 124,820 births in Illinois hospitals.
 Illinois has 102 counties of which 92 are rural.

-OWHFS is one of the six programmatic offices within IDPH.
+OWHFS is 1 of 8 main programmatic offices within IDPH.
 Formerly called the Office of Women’s Health, OWHFS’ responsibilities expanded in July 2013 to include the Maternal and Child Health Title V Block Grant.
-OWHFS’ expanded responsibilities include overseeing the health and services for women and girls throughout their lifespan as well as family services that address the health and well-being of pregnant women, infants, children, and adolescents through Child and Adolescent Health, Perinatal Health, and School Health Programs.
+OWHFS’ duties include overseeing the health and services for women and girls throughout their lifespan as well as family services that address the health and well-being of pregnant women, infants, children, and adolescents through Child and Adolescent Health, Perinatal Health, and School Health programs.

-OWHFS specifically addresses breast and cervical health, heart disease and lifestyle choices, teen pregnancy and subsequent pregnancy concerns, infant mortality, school health, and family planning.
-The OWHFS’s Women’s Health-Line is a free and confidential resource available to Illinois women with health-related questions.
-This free and confidential resource can be accessed at 888-522-1282.
+OWHFS addresses breast and cervical health, heart disease and lifestyle choices, teen pregnancy and subsequent pregnancy concerns, infant mortality, school health, and family planning.

 OWHFS administers the Illinois Breast and Cervical Cancer Program (IBCCP) and the WISEWOMAN Program (IWP).
 The statewide IBCCP offers free breast and cervical cancer screenings to women between the ages of 21 and 64 who have low incomes and no health insurance.
-The IWP is offered in 13 counties and is designed to help women enrolled in the IBCCP reduce their risk for heart disease and live a heart-healthy lifestyle.
-Referrals for either of these programs can be obtained by calling the Health-Line.
+The IWP is designed to help women enrolled in IBCCP reduce their risk for heart disease and live a heart-healthy lifestyle.

-OWHFS also receives funds through the sale of Ticket for the Cure instant scratch off lottery tickets.
 OWHFS recognizes breast cancer is the most commonly diagnosed cancer in women and sometimes affects men.
-Awareness and education regarding early detection needs to be increased in every community, especially for low income, underserved, and uninsured women with special emphasis on reaching those geographically or culturally isolated, older, and/or members of racial/ethnic minorities.
+Awareness and education regarding early detection need to be increased in every community, especially for low-income, underserved, and uninsured women, with special emphasis on reaching those geographically or culturally isolated, older, or members of racial/ethnic minorities.
 The Ticket for the Cure Community Grant Program is designed to address these needs.
+OWHFS receives funds from the sale of Ticket for the Cure instant scratch-off lottery tickets to help fund this program.

 Why Women’s Health?

 Traditionally, medical education and research related to women’s health have focused on reproductive health.
-Yet today’s women are living nearly half of their lives outside their reproductive years.
+Yet today’s women live nearly half of their lives outside their reproductive years.

 While living longer than men, women are not necessarily living better and are more vulnerable to certain chronic conditions like osteoporosis, thyroid disease, and depression.